leadweedy/FGA-docs/Running-on-Emulators.md

-> # FGA doesn't seem to work on latest versions on Nox and Bluestacks
+> # FGA doesn't seem to work on latest version of Nox

 Make sure you're using Android 7 version of these emulators